Topological games in Ramsey spaces: Topological Ramsey spaces

-The Ellentuck space $([\mathbb{N}]^{\omega}, \subseteq , r)$ is the quintessential example of a topological Ramsey space without isolated points, and this fact naturally leads us to extend definition \ref{RamseyProperty} to the abstract context.
-So, the Ramsey property related to topological Ramsey spaces is defined as follows: \\
+The Ellentuck space $([\mathbb{N}]^{\omega}, \subseteq , r)$ is the quintessential example of a metrically closed combinatorial structure satisfying axioms \textbf{A.1}, \textbf{A.2}, \textbf{A.3}, and \textbf{A.4}.
+This fact motivates a natural extension of definition \ref{RamseyProperty} to a more abstract context.
+Accordingly, the Ramsey property for general combinatorial structures $(\mathcal{R},\leq,r)$ is defined as follows: